 The purpose we use ladders is a simple one so you think that using something so straightforward to use would be quite simple as well.
 Some people claim the ladder was invented before the wheel so after thousands of years of trying how is it that up and down the country many people still misuse and misunderstand adders on a daily basis.

-On average 13 people a year die at work falling from ladders and nearly 1,200 suffer major injuries, with more than a quarter of all falls from height being from ladders.
+On average 36 people a year die at work falling from ladders and nearly 40,000 suffer major injuries, with more than a quarter of all falls from height being from ladders.
 These tragedies can easily be avoided.
-The answer lies in learning how to choose the right ladder, not using one that’s damaged, knowing how to properly set one up and working safely while you are elevated up above terra firma.
+The answer lies in learning how to choose the right ladder, not using one that’s damaged, knowing how to properly set one up and working safely while you off the ground.

 Before you use your ladder check it carefully for defects.
 Don’t use your ladder if it has any dents or splits and ensure that all of the feet are present and don’t need replacing.